BrycenAB/BrycenAB/README.md

 ## About Me

-I'm Brycen, a passionate Data Scientist and AI enthusiast, always seeking innovative ways to extract insights from data.
+I'm Brycen, a passionate Data Science and AI student, always seeking innovative ways to extract insights from data.
 I love exploring the fascinating world of Machine Learning and Artificial Intelligence to uncover hidden patterns and make meaningful predictions.

 ## Interests